 2. Break in Cowboy Boots with Lotion

 Conditioning lotion, that is!
-Softening the leather of your cowboy boots with result is a more subtle leather that will stretch more efficiently and safely.
+Softening the leather of your cowboy boots result is a more subtle leather that will stretch more efficiently and safely.

 You can apply leather conditioning oil or lotion to your boots before trying the double sock method to stretch out cowboy boots.